kaltura/DeveloperPortalDocs/documentation/player-sdk/iOS-System-Requirments.md

 ## IDE
-To integrate Kaltura Player iOS SDK minimum System requirments are:
+To integrate the Kaltura Player iOS SDK, the minimum system requirments are:
 OSX with Xcode 7+

 ## Minimum OS version
 Player supports iOS 8 and above

-please refer to Apple device matrix for device compliance.
+Please refer to the Apple device matrix for device compliance.

 ## Roadmap: ( TBD consider this section)